iagerogiannis/approach-circle-with-bezier/README.md

 # Approach Circle with Bezier Spline

-This project is an example and demonstration of application of numerical methods like Least Squares, and Newton-Raphson for systems, in optimization problems.
+This project is an example and demonstration of application of numerical methods like Least Squares and Newton-Raphson in optimization problems.

 The object of the project is the parameterization of a curve with Bezier spline, which tends to approach the circle and the minimization of the difference between the curve and the circle - target.